nathanhwyoung/pig_dice/README.md

 ## Setup

-* Clone the project using the link provided on Github in the Terminal.
+* Open index.html in any browser.

 ## Technologies Used